geonheo/Redactor/README.md

 You can check the other examples in [this link](https://forms.gle/6VHGs5KyiMRbVeNB6).

 ## How to use
-Please refer to "AdultCensus Tutorial.ipynb" files.
+Please refer to "AdultCensus Tutorial.ipynb" file.

+## Technical Report
+Please refer to "techreport.pdf" file or [this link](https://arxiv.org/abs/2202.02902).